 &models.ArchiveParam{Name:"产品特性", FieldName:"product_feature", Value:"轻量级,高性能", Type:"text"}

-This clearly tells you, eachitemincludesName(field display name) andValue(field value), allowing you to correctly display customized content.
+This clearly tells you, eachitemContainsName(field display name) andValue(Field value), allowing you to correctly display custom content.

 - Use with caution, remove promptly:

-dumpThe filter is very useful in the development and debugging stages, but it may print a large amount of debugging information to the page, potentially exposing sensitive data, and it will increase the page rendering overhead.Therefore, be sure to remove it from the template file before the website goes live or is deployed to the production environment. - Use in conjunction with the browser developer tools:
+dumpThe filter is very useful in the development and debugging stage, but it will print a large amount of debugging information to the page, which may expose sensitive data and increase the rendering overhead.Therefore, it must be removed from the template file before the website goes live or is deployed to the production environment. - Cooperate with the browser developer tools:

-dumpThe Go struct information output sometimes is quite long, which is not convenient to read directly on the web.You can combine the browser's developer tools (F12), view these outputs in the 'Elements' or 'Console', or copy them to a text editor to use its highlighting feature to assist in reading.
+dumpThe information of the Go struct output is sometimes too long, it is not convenient to read directly on the web.You can combine the browser's developer tools (F12) to view the outputs in the "Elements" or "Console", or copy them to a text editor to use its highlighting feature for辅助 reading.

-1.dumpThe output information of the filter is too much, making it difficult to see the specific variable structure and values.
+1.dumpThe filter outputs too much information, making it difficult to see the specific variable structure and values.
 Is there a way to simplify the output?

-2. Why did I use a filter in the template?dumpAfter the filter, there is no change on the page?
+2. Why did I usedumpthe filter in the template, and the page shows no change?

-Answer: This is usually caused by the cache mechanism of AnQiCMS.When you modify the template file, AnQiCMS may still be using the old cache file to render the page.You need to log in to the AnQiCMS backend, find the 'Update Cache' feature (usually at the bottom of the sidebar or related menus under 'System Settings'), and click to clear the system cache.At the same time, it is also recommended to clear the browser's cache (press Ctrl+F5 to force refresh the page) to ensure that the latest template file is loaded.
+Answer: This is usually due to the cache mechanism of AnQiCMS.When you modify the template file, AnQiCMS may still be using the old cache file to render the page.You need to log in to the AnQiCMS backend, find the 'Update Cache' feature (usually at the bottom of the sidebar or under the 'System Settings' related menu), and click to clear the system cache.Also, it is recommended to clear the browser cache (press Ctrl+F5 to force refresh the page) to ensure that the latest template file is loaded.

-3. Misused in production environmentdumpWhat risks does the filter have?
+3. Used incorrectly in production environmentdumpWhat risks does the filter have?

-Answer: Misused in production environmentdumpThe filter has the following risks:
+Answer: Used incorrectly in production environmentdumpThe filter has the following risks:

 - Information leakage:

-dumpThis will output all internal structures and values of the variable, which may include database IDs, API keys, user sensitive information, etc. Once obtained by malicious users, it may cause serious security issues. - Performance impact:
+dumpThis will output all the internal structure and values of the variables, which may include database IDs, API keys, user sensitive information, etc., and once malicious users obtain them, it may cause serious security issues. - Performance impact: